 (4) Public space as development framework.
 Public space is used to organize blocks and circulation patterns and to enhance surrounding development.
-Public open space must be

-Page 113 of 212 Hayden Development Code - March 1, 2022 functional and easily accessible and shall be designed to organize the placement of buildings to create an identity for each neighborhood.
+Public open space must be functional and easily accessible and shall be designed to organize the placement of buildings to create an identity for each neighborhood.
 Buildings should face public open space.